TurtleP/TurtleP.github.io-old/LovePotion/wiki/compatability.md

 ## Trello Board

 It would be rather tedious for me to list out everything that *is* compatable, but also ***horrible*** for anything that's just specific for Löve Potion.
 However, I made a [Trello Board](https://trello.com/b/T1FlF1sY/l%C3%B6ve-potion) from the start of making Löve Potion to show everything currently implemented and also upcoming features.
 It's not a roadmap.
+Please keep in mind this Trello Board only reflects the Nintendo Switch version.
+However, the main difference is a larger lack of some graphics functions on 3DS.

+## 3DS functions

+?> Custom fonts are loaded in via a *.bcfnt file.
+Do not use a *.ttf.
+A tool for converting *.ttf files to this new format will be provided in the future by devkitPro.

+- `love.graphics.set3D(enable)` enable or disable 3D with `true` or `false`
+- `love.graphics.setDepth(depth)` set the 3D depth
+- `love.graphics.setScreen(screen)` set the screen to render to: `"top"` or `"bottom"`

 ## System Functions